yash-dubs/Projects/README.md

 # Projects

-All my projects that I worked on over the summer, including lab and homework assignnments
+All my projects that I worked on over the summer, including lab, project, and homework assignnments

+*For Recruiters*